flipp-oss/deimos/README.md

 Note that these messages are sent *during the transaction*, i.e. using `after_create`, `after_update` and `after_destroy`.
-If there are questions of consistency between the database and Kafka, it is recommended to switch to using the DB backend (see next section) to avoid these issues.
+If there are questions of consistency between the database and Kafka, it is recommended to switch to using the outbox backend (see next section) to avoid these issues.

 When the object is destroyed, an empty payload with a payload key consisting of the record's primary key is sent to the producer.
 If your topic's key is